taran-pierce/lkdw/README.md

 ### Notes
 - Pushes to `main` will trigger CI/CD pipeline for both:
+  - Frontend
-  - Frontend - Deploys through Vercel
+    - Deploys through Vercel
+  - Backend
-  - Backend - Deploys through Heroku and connects to a Vercel Database
+    - Deploys through Heroku
+    - Connects to a Vercel Database
+    - Images stored on AWS S3